Kidsburgh Mental Health Guide: What are warning signs of mental health difficulties in kids?

 Many children do need support in navigating their emotions and handling mental health challenges.

-In a recent Kidsburgh survey of 260 local educators and school employees, nearly 90% said they’ve seen an increase in anxiety among students in the last five years.
+We recently polled 260 local educators and school employees.
+Nearly 90% told us they’ve seen an increase in anxiety among students in the last five years.
 More than 75% told us they’ve seen a rise in depression and more than 50% have seen a growing number of students struggling with issues of gender and sexual identity.

 Below, you’ll find advice we received from a range of local experts — pediatricians, pediatric behavioral health specialists, school counselors and community experts on mental health — on the warning sign behaviors that could signal that a young person is struggling to be mentally healthy.